adline-st/555-rtc-ios-sdk/README.md

 |callId| callId is unique id for this call which was returned from dial/accept API|

 ### Mute Local Audio
-This API call allows user to mute it's audio in the call.
+This API call allows users to mute it's audio in the call.

 ```swift
 Rtc555Voice.mute(callId: callId)